 Because the USD is widely used throughout Cambodia, you can set that as your receiving currency and then have it deposited into a Cambodian bank account.

-However, you can only receive USD if you send from somewhere like Europe, the U.K., or Australia – not from the U.S.
+However, you can only receive USD if you send from other currencies that’s not USD.

 With that said, you can still withdraw and use USD in most places throughout Cambodia, but keep in mind you will probably get KHR back as change for larger notes.